Angela Rayner says police investigation into Downing Street parties a 'damning reflection’ of high office

 The Labour deputy leader referred to the terms of reference of the Sue Gray inquiry, which says that any evidence of criminality will be referred to the police.

-Asking an urgent question in the Commons, Ms Rayner also demanded answers about whether a decision to delay Ms Gray inquiry was made by Downing Street or the police.
+Asking an urgent question in the Commons on Tuesday, Ms Rayner also demanded answers about whether a decision to delay Ms Gray’s inquiry was made by Downing Street or the police.

 “So I ask the minister, given this morning’s announcement, when will the Sue Gary report finally be published?”

-She also said: “All too soon the minister and I find ourselves here once again, rather than dealing with the cost of living crisis impacting on families, we are talking about scandals in Downing Street again.”
+Ms Rayner also said: “All too soon the minister and I find ourselves here once again.
+Rather than dealing with the cost-of-living crisis impacting on families, we are talking about scandals in Downing Street again.”

 “Can he clarify for the House what Sue Gray and her team will be doing while the police conduct their investigation?